 Education Tax Credits

-The expenses of higher education can be offset by the American Opportunity credit and the Lifetime Learning credit.
-However, for any given student in a given year, only one of these credits can be used.
+Higher education expenses can be offset by the American Opportunity credit and the Lifetime Learning credit.
+However, only one of these credits can be used for any student per year,.
 The credits are calculated on Form 8863, Education Credits (American Opportunity and Lifetime Learning Credits).
-The American Opportunity credit applies to expenses for the first 4 years of postsecondary education, with a maximum of $2,500 per student, of which 40% is refundable, meaning that 40%, or $1,000, of the credit can be used to offset payroll tax liability or can even be refunded to the taxpayer.
+The American Opportunity credit applies to expenses for the first 4 years of postsecondary education, with a maximum of $2,500 per student, of which 40% is refundable, so 40%, or $1,000, of the credit can be used to offset payroll tax liability or can even be refunded to the taxpayer.

-The Lifetime Learning credit may be applied to the expense of higher education beyond the 4th year of postsecondary education and also for nondegree courses for acquiring or improving job skills.
-The maximum credit is $2,000 per year for any given taxpayer, and can only be used to offset tuition, fees, or expenses required by the educational institution.
+The Lifetime Learning credit may be used for expenses of higher education beyond the 4th year of postsecondary education and also for nondegree courses for acquiring or improving job skills.
+The maximum credit is $2,000 per year per taxpayer, and can only be used to offset tuition, fees, or expenses required by the educational institution.

 Education Tax Credit Rules